shadsidd/Threat-Intel-AI-agent/README.md

 - **Multi-source intelligence gathering**: Collects data from web searches, social media, and official feeds
 - **Automated analysis**: AI-powered summarization and categorization
-- **Persistent storage**: Maintains session history in PostgreSQL
+- **Persistent storage**: Maintains session history in PostgreSQL or SQLite
 - **Markdown formatting**: Clean, readable reports
 - **Customizable focus**: Can be configured to focus on specific threat groups or broad overviews
-- **Interactive UI**: A Streamlit-based user interface for easier configuration and visualization (threat-intel-2.py)
+- **Interactive UI**: A Streamlit-based user interface for easier configuration and visualization

 ## Requirements

 - Python 3.8+
-- PostgreSQL database
+- PostgreSQL database or SQLite (UI version supports both)
 - Agno framework and its dependencies (see requirements.txt)
 - Streamlit (for the UI version)